"My home is where my books are."

 for the next reader.

 True to his breed, Brinkley puts in a full day’s work--and in not one but two states.
-When he was just a one and a half years old, he became a Reading Education Assistance Dog (R.E.A.D.) team member with his owner, Gwen.
+When he was just a one and a half years old, he became a Reading Education Assistance Dog® (R.E.A.D.) team member with his owner, Gwen.
 They read with children at two elementary schools in Southern California from November to the first of May and also have an ongoing assignment with the Palos Verdes Library District when the children’s librarian can organize it, usually in the spring.
 Then each year the family moves to Oregon, where Brinkley reads with children from May through October at Elk Meadow Elementary School and the Lunch and Learn program in Bend, Oregon.

 Brinkley, ready for whatever is next.

 A prime example of a Portuguese Water Dog, Brinkley has been written about in a magazine, appeared on television, and has been a representative at the Pet Expo and Meet the Breeds at the Eukanuba Dog Show in Long Beach, California.
-Gwen and Brinkley work with Delta affiliates Compassionate Canines of Central Oregon, and Paws4Healing in Southern California.
+Gwen and Brinkley work with Pet Partner affiliates Compassionate Canines of Central Oregon, and Paws4Healing in Southern California.

 In addition to reading with children, Brinkley goes with Gwen every week to the St. Charles Hospital where he visits hospital patients, therapy patients, and children waiting for their loved ones to have surgery.
 Brinkley loves children and seems to think his job is fun as well as important.